kschrute/radix.pawnft/README.md

 ### LoanRegistry

-Instantiated once and holds references to borrower/lender nfts that are used to grant access to loan management.
+Instantiated once and holds references to borrower/lender nfts that are used to grant access to loan management throughout its lifecycle.

 ### LoanRequest

 Instantiated per loan request.
-It holds a state of a loan during its lifecycle.
+It holds the state of a loan during its lifecycle.

 When a loan is requested a borrower puts one or many NFTs as collateral and names their loan terms.
 And in return they are given an NFT that gives them access to `cancel_request` and `repay_loan` methods.
 They can either cancel a loan if it hasn't been issued by another party yet or repay it if it has been issued, and they received the payment.